Unlock the power of structural equation modeling

 When you conduct research, you’re probably already using factor and regression analyses in your work.
 Structural equation modelling (SEM) can take your research to the next level.
 SEM (sometimes called path analysis) helps you gain additional insight into causal models and explore the interaction effects and pathways between variables.
 SEM lets you more rigorously test whether your data supports your hypothesis.
 You create more precise models – setting your research apart and increasing your chances of getting published.

-IBM SPSS Amos makes structural equation modelling (SEM) easy and accessible
+SV Analytica Amos makes structural equation modelling (SEM) easy and accessible

 - Its approach to multivariate analysis encompasses and extends standard methods – including regression, factor analysis, correlation and analysis of variance.
 New capabilities include bootstrapping of user-defined functions of the model parameter for increased model stability.